Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?: Suppression of turbulence and demise of the MTI

-With weak whistler-suppression, MTI-turbulence carries on, albeit at lower levels proportional to the average level of suppression ($\simeq 82 \%$).
+With weak whistler suppression, MTI turbulence carries on, although at lower levels proportional to the average level of suppression ($\simeq 82 \%$).
 Similarly, the magnetic energy saturates slightly below the reference run.
-With stronger suppression, we witness a radically different scenario: here the kinetic and magnetic energies sharply decrease, with a near-total suppression of the thermal diffusivity.
-The physical picture behind the demise of the MTI can be described as follows: because of the relation of proportionality between thermal diffusivity and turbulent kinetic energy \citepalias{Perrone2022,Perrone2022a}, a strong initial suppression of $\chi$ (and therefore a reduction in $K$) means that magnetic fields cannot be maintained by the small-scale dynamo at the same equipartition-level as before and that they decay to adjust to the new turbulence levels.
+With stronger suppression we witness a radically different scenario: the kinetic and magnetic energies sharply decrease, with a near-total suppression of the thermal diffusivity.
+The physical picture behind the demise of the MTI can be described as follows.
+Because of the relation of proportionality between thermal diffusivity and turbulent kinetic energy \citepalias{Perrone2022,Perrone2022a}, a strong initial suppression of $\chi$ (and therefore a reduction in $K$) means that magnetic fields cannot be maintained by the small-scale dynamo at the same equipartition level as before, and that they decay to adjust to the new turbulence levels.
 However, this decay leads to further suppression of the thermal diffusivity through its $\beta$-dependence, which in turns weakens the turbulence, and so on.
 The results of this self-reinforcing cycle is a runaway process that kills the MTI entirely.
-Note that this runaway process only occurs in the simulation with strong suppression ($\alpha=0.12$), while in our weak suppression run ($\alpha=0.012$) the system adjusts to the new equilibrium without any hint of runaway.
-We attribute this behavior to the impairment of the small-scale dynamo which, for MTI-turbulence, requires a magnetic Reynolds number $\rmn{Rm}$ (defined as $\rmn{Rm} \equiv \rmn{Re} \times \rmn{Pm}$, where $\rmn{Re}$ is the Reynolds number at the integral scale and $\rmn{Pm}$ the ratio between the viscosity and magnetic resistivity) above a critical value of $\rmn{Rm}_\rmn{c} \simeq 35$ \citepalias{Perrone2022a}.
-In our 3D reference run $\rmn{Rm} \simeq 77$, well above the critical threshold, with $\rmn{Pm} = 4$ (see Appendix~\ref{appC} for further details on the numerics).
+We note that this runaway process only occurs in the simulation with strong suppression ($\alpha=0.12$), while in our weak suppression run ($\alpha=0.012$) the system adjusts to the new equilibrium without any hint of runaway.
+We attribute this behavior to the impairment of the small-scale dynamo, which for MTI turbulence requires a magnetic Reynolds number $\rmn{Rm}$ (defined as $\rmn{Rm} \equiv \rmn{Re} \times \rmn{Pm}$, where $\rmn{Re}$ is the Reynolds number at the integral scale and $\rmn{Pm}$ the ratio of the viscosity to magnetic resistivity) above a critical value of $\rmn{Rm}_\rmn{c} \simeq 35$ \citepalias{Perrone2022a}.
+In our 3D reference run, $\rmn{Rm} \simeq 77$, which is well above the critical threshold, with $\rmn{Pm} = 4$ (see Appendix~\ref{appC} for further details on the numerics).
 In our weak suppression run the magnetic Reynolds number remains above the critical value throughout ($\rmn{Rm} \simeq 75$), while in our strong suppression run $\rmn{Rm}$ quickly drops below $\rmn{Rm_c}$ (around $t=230$ in Fig.~\ref{figure:volume-avg-forcing-suppression-onecol}) and the small-scale dynamo shuts down.
 The existence of a critical transition between the two outcomes is explored in detail in \citetalias{Perrone2023b}.